 Why?
 Because it is the employer who must take steps to prevent or resolve a situation of psychological harassment.

-Of course, under other laws, an employee can go after the person doing the harassing directly.
-For example, the employee could take a lawsuit for damage to reputation or file a complaint with the police.
+Under other laws, however, an employee might be able to directly pursue the person who committed the harassment.
+For example, the employee could sue for damage to reputation or file a complaint with the police.

 During my last evaluation, my employer told me I needed to improve my performance at work.
 I don't agree with him.
 Is this psychological harassment?